 Get a marriage application form and fill in your details.
 You should be able to get this from your local District Justice Office.
-Don’t sign the form yet – you should sign the form in front of the People’s Committee civil status official.
+Don’t sign the form yet – you should sign the form in front of the People’s Committee civil status official (see next step).

-Make sure that only one person fill in the details to make sure the handwriting in uniform.
+Make sure that only one person fills in the details to make sure the handwriting in uniform.
 Two visibly different handwritings on one page will not be OK.

 - HCMC location – 143 Pasteur, Phường 6, Quận 3, Thành phố Hồ Chí Minh